By: Marilyn L. Davis

 Like most of us in our addiction, desperation fueled many of my decisions.
 In my early recovery, I wanted to make decisions based on sounder judgment.
 When I looked at all the options, I would also assign a value to them from a spiritual standpoint and often found the answer.
 It was comforting to know that I didn’t have to have all the solutions at once, and could tackle another issue in my life.

-- Researching my options was demonstrating good judgment.
+- Researching my options was demonstrating sound judgment.

 - Being prepared to do something didn’t mean I felt “ready” to do it.

 - Being uncomfortable making new choices was part of the process.

 - Judgment was greatly enhanced when I wasn’t using.

 - Setting unrealistic expectations for the outcomes was a waste of time.

 Today, I still have to make decisions like everyone else.
 If I’m not using or repeating the same self-defeating patterns in my life, decisions usually produce favorable outcomes.